RobbieGUO/ReetiControl/README.txt

 - line 37 and line 38 is used to set cerevoice_eng.jar on the library path. the string parameter of addDir is the directory of cerevoice_eng.jar. the string parameter of System.loadLibrary is  "cerevoice_eng".
-- eclipse:
-  * open "ReetiControl" properties, choose "Run/Debug Settings" -> "Edit" -> "Arguments"
-    If no configuration is available in "Run/Debug Settings", click "New.."-> "Java Application" -> "OK", search Main.java for "Main class:", click "OK", then "Edit" -> "Arguments".
-  * in the text field "VM arguments", add : "-Djava.library.path=/usr/local/gostai/lib/".
-Click OK.
-  * press the launch button.

 Port
 - the port used in the project is 1256